raspberrypilearning/explore-a-3d-world/en/step_5.md

 --- /task ---

 --- task ---
 **Test:** Play your project.
-The camera will now follow your character, but it's a bit far away.
+The camera will now follow your character, but it's a bit far away and walls often come between the player and the camera.

 ![The character moving around the stage with the camera following them.](images/camera-follow-player.gif)